 Your donation will assist the stability and growth of the photography blog.
-It will assist specifically with internet blogging fees and promotion, computer maintenance, photographic equipment, and some travel expenses.
-Please make a one-time donation.
-Thank You.
+It will assist specifically with internet blogging fees and promotion, computer maintenance, photographic equipment.
+Make a one-time donation thank you.

 Make a monthly donation